Vintharas/js13k-spaceshooter/README.md

   - Make bullets follow targets
   - Planets
     - stations, defences, production
+- Change types for enums instead of strings
 - Map generation
   - Add first version of all planets
   - [*] create a map of a starting number of sectors (Test having everything in memory first)